Chezzer-ub/cloud-core/README.md

 ```

 ### Updating
-To update your server to the latest version of sapphire server, follow these steps:
+To update your server to the latest version of cloud core, follow these steps:
-1. Delete `sapphire-server.js` & `sapphire-server.json`.
+1. Delete `cloud-core.js` & `cloud-core.json`.
-2. Make `sapphire-server.js` again and populate it with the newer version.
+2. Make `cloud-core.js` again and populate it with the newer version.
 3. Make sure your `start.js` file is right by looking at the example one in the repo.
-4. `sapphire-server.json` should create itself again and you should be updated to the latest version.
+4. `cloud-core.json` should create itself again and you should be updated to the latest version.

 ### Help
 To get help feel free to message me on discord `Chezzer#6969`.